UoB-COMSM0110/2024-group-4/README.md

 |                                         | 2.
 Back to Basic Flow 3.                    |                                                                                                                 |
 =======

-* vs Human or vs Computer
+* 1 player or 2 players

 * then settings screen
     * choose side for the two players or choose the difficulty of the game